microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/validator.rst

     WOPI validation application UI

 Tests can either pass, fail, or be skipped.
-Before executing any tests, Office Online will do some basic validation (e.g. confirm the file really has the ``.wopitest`` file extension) and check any applicable pre-requisites.
+Before executing any tests, |wac| will do some basic validation (e.g. confirm the file really has the ``.wopitest`` file extension) and check any applicable pre-requisites.
 Any test whose pre-requisites are not met will simply be skipped.
 For example, the tests in the :guilabel:`EditFlows` test group require the :term:`SupportsUpdate` property to be set to ``true``.
 If it is not, the tests in that group will